stevekinney/react-typescript/content/Passing setState and reusing events, a solution.md

 };
 ````

- >
- > \[!NOTE\] An alterative, but less good, approach
- > This will *also* work, but I like the above approach more because it fits in nicely with how we typed props earlier.
+**An alterative, but less good, approach**: This will *also* work, but I like the above approach more because it fits in nicely with how we typed props earlier.
 I like not having to do things in different ways if I can avoid it.

 ````ts
 const handleChange = (e: ChangeEvent<HTMLInputElement>) => {